JustaKris/Are-You-Not-Entertained/docs/copilot_artifacts/PATH_CONFIGURATION_MIGRATION.md

 ✅ **Compatible**: Old imports still work

 **Recommended Migration Pattern**:
-1. New code: Use `from src.core.config import settings`
+1. New code: Use `from ayne.core.config import settings`
 2. Old code: Update imports when you touch the file
 3. No rush: Backward compatibility maintained